top of page

 Restructured five internal teams, accelerated deliverables by 40%, and helped unlock $15M in new program funding.

-Organized the launch of the RADx Data Hub, a public access platform advancing scientific collaboration with local communities.
+Organized the launch of a public access data platform advancing scientific collaboration with local communities.

 Strategized stakeholder engagement and data governance strategies to ensure accessibility, equity, and long-term impact across sectors.